asteroidprotocol/bridge/README.md

 **Handling IBC failures**

 Neutron makes it possible for a contract to know about the state of an IBC token transfer, it is handled using a combination of submessages and sudo messages.
-The process is handles as follows:
+The process is handled as follows:

 a.
 The IBC transfer is executed as a submessage